alan-turing-institute/data-training-for-bioscience/README.md

 - [x] Set up the Carpentries template for material development (see [community lessons](https://carpentries.org/community-lessons/))
 - [x] Define episodes (modules) and adapt training materials for biological datasets <-- REG member
 - [x] Select biological datasets - potentially provided by the Crick through 1:1 interviews
-- [ ] Seek feedback periodically from all stakeholders and invite contributions <-- Review and illustration sprint
+- [x] Seek feedback from all stakeholders and invite contributions <-- Review and illustration sprint
-- [ ] Release the first draft and invite the community for testing the materials
+- [x] Release the draft and invite the community to test the materials
+- [x] Deliver a pilot training

 ## Main deliverables